WilhelmOks/blog/Swift_Type_System.md

 let noValues1 = ()
 let noValues2 = Void()
 ```
-This is a somewhat special value though, because it is the only possible value for an empty tuple.
+This is a somewhat special value though, because it is the only possible value that an empty tuple can have.

 You might wonder how this is useful.<br>
-One use case is Swift's result builders.
+One interesting use case is Swift's result builders.

 To make it more clear, let's take a look at SwiftUI:<br>
-In SwiftUI there is a special result builder, namely ViewBuilder, which builds a View from a list of expressions which also evaluate to View, respectively.<br>
+In SwiftUI, there is a special result builder `ViewBuilder`, which builds a `View` from a list of expressions which also evaluate to `View`, respectively.<br>
-A result builder can consume an arbitrary amount of expressions, including 0.<br>
+A result builder can consume an arbitrary amount of expressions, including 0 expressions.<br>
-So, a View actually represents many views, one view, or no views.
-For the case that there are no views, there is a special view: EmptyView.<br>
+So, a `View` actually represents many views, one view, or no views.
+And there is a special view that represents 0 views: `EmptyView`.<br>
-When we are building a View based on many conditions and the compiler wants us to specify a View for a case where we don't want to have any View, we just specify EmptyView().
+When we are building a `View` based on a set of conditions and the compiler wants us to specify a `View` for a case where we don't want to have any view, we just provide an `EmptyView()`.

-And when we have result builders that work with any kind of values, not just those conforming to View, we can use Void to represent 0 values, just like we use EmptyView() to represent 0 views.<br>
+Similarly, when we have result builders that work with any kind of values, not just those conforming to `View`, we can use `Void` to represent 0 values, just like we use `EmptyView()` to represent 0 views.<br>
-For a concrete example, you can have a look at my implementation of ArrayBuilder: https://github.com/WilhelmOks/ArrayBuilder
+For a concrete example, you can take a look at my implementation of ArrayBuilder: https://github.com/WilhelmOks/ArrayBuilder

 So, even when we return 0 values, we still return something.<br>
-But what if we actually don't want to return anything, not even Void?<br>
+But what if we actually don't want to return anything, not even `Void`?<br>
 There is also a type for that.
-It's called Never.
+It's called `Never`.

 ## What is Never and how is it useful?
-Never is a type that you can never have an instance of.<br>
+`Never` is a type that you can never have an instance of.<br>
 So, it's impossible to pass around or return a value of Never.

-One example to illustrate the use of Never is the global function fatalError().<br>
+One example to illustrate the use of `Never` is the global function `fatalError()`.<br>
 When called, it just terminates the program with a specified message.<br>
-This function has Never as its return type and it means that it never returns.<br>
+This function has `Never` as its return type and it means that it never returns.<br>
-Because of the special type Never, the compiler will give us a warning when we call fatalError and then write some other code statements after that.<br>
+Because of the special type `Never`, the compiler will give us a warning when we call `fatalError` with some other code statements after that.<br>
-Since fatalError never returns, the code after it will never be executed.<br>
+Since `fatalError` never returns, the code after it will never be executed.<br>
-The compiler will tell us, that assuming that the code after fatalError() will be executed, is a mistake.
+The compiler will tell us, that assuming that the code after `fatalError()` will be executed, is a mistake.
 Nice!

-For another example where Never is useful, let's take a look at the Result type.<br>
+For another example where `Never` is useful, let's take a look at the `Result` type that is part of Swift's standard library.<br>
-Result has two generic parameters, Success and Failure.<br>
+`Result` has two generic parameters, `Success` and `Failure`.<br>
 `enum Result<Success, Failure> where Failure : Error`<br>
-We can specify any combination of Success and Failure types, which represent a result for some operation.<br>
+We can specify any combination of `Success` and `Failure` types, which represent a result for some operation that may succeed or fail.<br>
-But what if we want to specify a Result that never fails?
+But what if we want to specify a `Result` that never fails?

-For example, using Combine to publish the values from a textfield would have String as the Result's Success type. <br>
+For example, using the `Combine` framework to publish the stream of values from a textfield, we would have `String` as the `Result`'s `Success` type. <br>
-But since it will never produce any errors or fail, what should be the Failure type?<br>
+But since it will never produce any errors or fail, what should be the `Failure` type?<br>
-It wouldn't be appropriate to use Void as the Failure type, as this would indicate that it can fail.
-And the only possible way of failure would be represented by the only possible value that Void can have: Void().<br>
+It wouldn't be appropriate to use `Void` as the `Failure` type, as this would indicate that it can fail.
+And the only possible way of failure would be represented by the only possible value that `Void` can have: `Void()`.<br>
-And the compiler would force us to handle this failure case by explicitly checking if the Result is .success() or .failure().
+And the compiler would force us to handle this failure case by explicitly checking if the `Result` is `.success()` or `.failure()`.

-Using Never as the Failure type solves the problem: <br>
+Using `Never` as the `Failure` type solves the problem: <br>
-It communicates the intent that the Result will never be a failure.<br>
+It communicates the intent that the `Result` will never be a failure.<br>
-And it also enables the compiler to completely eliminate the .faulure() case.
+And it also enables the compiler to completely eliminate the `.failure()` case.
 We are no longer forced to handle it in code and it becomes more readable.

-In general, Never is a great tool to use the type system to make code more correct and clear, without any compromises.
+In general, `Never` is a great tool to use the type system to make code more correct and clear, without any compromises.

 ## Conclusion
 Swift's type system looks very similar to those of other C-like languages on the surface. <br>